tasnintania/qa-code-quiz/README.md

 ## Manual Testing

-Download the Excel (.xlsx) file and open it with Microsoft Excel.
+Open the Excel (.xlsx) file from /ManualTesting Directory .